Withdrawal and leave of absence

 - Initial enquiries involving possible leave of absence for research and higher degree students and your entitlements, should be made directly to the Graduate Research School

 - All applications for a leave of absence for research and higher degree students, need to be submitted to LTI Compliance who will assess your application and subsequently communicate with you and the Graduate Research School accordingly

 - No Leave of Absence will be approved if any fees owing to the University.

 Changing your tertiary institution

-- If you hold a student visa and have not yet enrolled, you still require a Letter of Release during the first six months of your intended principal course before accepting an offer from another provider.
+- If you hold a student visa and have not yet enrolled, you still require a Release during the first six months of your intended principal course before accepting an offer from another provider.

-How to apply
+How to apply: